Shelfy

 ├── To Evaluate

-├── Evaluated - Not Using (with notes)
+├── Evaluated - Not Using (with notes on why)

 Tips:

-• Note pricing tier you looked at
+• Note the pricing tier you actually looked at

-• Include date evaluated
+• Include the date evaluated (your reasons drift)

-• Link to alternatives
+• Link to alternatives so future-you sees the tradeoff

-Challenge: Saving articles/courses to read "someday."
+Challenge: saving articles and courses to read "someday."

 System: